Corps: Germany

 As fixed military formation already in peace-time it was used almost in all European armies after Battle of Ulm in 1805.
 In Prussia it was introduced by Order of His Majesty (Allerhöchste Kabinetts-Order) from 5 November 1816, in order to strengthen the readiness to war.

 India

 The Indian Army has 14 corps, each commanded by a general officer commanding (GOC), known as the corps commander, who holds the rank of lieutenant general.
 Each corps is composed of three or four divisions.
 There are three types of corps in the Indian Army: strike, holding and mixed.
 The corps HQ is the highest field formation in the army.

 Pakistan

 The Pakistan Army has nine manoeuvre corps, each commanded by a lieutenant general.
 Each corps is composed of at least two divisions.
 The corps HQ is the highest field formation in the army.

-The paramilitary forces of Pakistan's two western provinces of Khyber Pakhtunkhwa and Balochistan are the Frontier Corps (FC), which were founded in 1907 during British rule.
-They are charged with guarding the country's western borders as well as providing internal security including guarding important sites and participating in law enforcement.
-They are divided into four sub-organisations: FC Khyber Pakhtunkhwa (North), FC Khyber Pakhtunkhwa (South), FC Balochistan (North), and FC Balochistan (South).

 Poland (1938–1939)

 The Polish Armed Forces used independent operational groups in the place of the corps before and during World War II.
 An example would be Independent Operational Group Polesie.
 The groups, as the name indicates, were more flexible and showed greater capacity to absorb and integrate elements of broken units over a period of just a couple days and keep cohesion during the September Campaign than more traditional army units such as divisions, regiments, or even brigades.